 I definitely think there’s a connection between a creative personalities and hoarding tendencies.
 I mean, obviously there are different levels of hoarding, and some are downright unhealthy.
-I’m not collecting empty pizza boxes, all I’m trying to say is that… I SAVE STUFF for one of two reasons:
+I’m not collecting empty pizza boxes, and broken hula hoops. all I’m trying to say is that… I SAVE STUFF for one of two reasons:

 - It’s sentimental